 The following graph compares the cumulative five-year total return on our common stock relative to the cumulative total returns of the Nasdaq Composite Index and the PHLX Semiconductor Sector Index.
-An investment of \$100 is assumed to have been made in our common stock on December 31, 2013 and its relative performance is tracked through December 31, 2018, assuming the reinvestment of dividends.
+An investment of \$100 is assumed to have been made in our common stock on December 31, 2014 and its performance relative to the performance of a similar investment in the two indexes is shown through December 31, 2019, assuming the reinvestment of dividends.
 Historic stock performance is not indicative of future performance.